KaylaJoyGray/EasyGFX/README.md

 # Caveats:
 1. The feature set is extremely limited for now, and only includes the SDL functions I use for some tile-based games and test programs.
 2. Smart pointers are still pointers, and must be handled correctly.
+3. Render_Context is not copyable or moveable, and you can only have Render_Context safely.
+This will be fixed.
-3. The SDL library is exposed in the header.
+4. The SDL library is exposed in the header.
 I may change this later after more features have been added, to make this a proper library.
+5. Read the source code first and change what you want, it's very short.

 # Planned features:
 1. Sprite renderer